Clothing in the ancient world: Garments

 Men in ancient Egypt often wore the loincloth (or schenti common in all classes) although men of a higher class wore longer schenti, often pairing them with a draped cape or tunic.
 It was considered acceptable for men and women alike to bare their chests, in both upper and lower classes.
 A complete lack of clothing, however, was often associated with youth or poverty; it was common for children of all social classes to be unclothed up to the age of six, and for slaves to remain unclad for the majority of their lives.
 Certain clothing common to both genders included the tunic and the robe.
 Around 1425 to 1405 BC, a light tunic or short-sleeved shirt was popular, as well as a pleated skirt.

 Clothing for adult women remained unchanged over several millennia, save for small details.
 Draped clothes with very large rolls gave the impression of wearing several items.
-It was in fact a hawk, often of very fine muslin.
 The dress was rather narrow and even constricting, made of white or unbleached fabric for the lower classes.
 Garments worn by higher classes featured sleeves starting under the chest and were held up by suspenders tied onto the shoulders.
 These suspenders sometimes covered the breasts, other times passing between them, and were painted and colored for various reasons such as to imitate the plumage on the wings of Isis.

 The characteristic of the female garment in ancient Egypt Old Kingdom was a short skirt for the lower classes, or a kalasiris, a longer skirt reaching from the ankles to just below, or just above the breasts.
 By the Middle Kingdom, long kilts were a fashion.
 They were like skirts, reaching from waist to ankles, sometimes even hanging from the armpits.
 The New Kingdom was the more luxurious period; people wore more clothing, sometimes in layers, with an inner and an outer garment.
 This outer layer was made of particularly fine, diaphanous pleated linen, and would appear almost transparent.

 Clothing of the royal family was different, and was well documented; for instance the crowns of the Pharaohs as mentioned below, feather headdresses, and the khat or head cloth were all worn by nobility.

 Shoes were the same for both sexes; sandals braided with leather, or, particularly for the bureaucratic and priestly classes, papyrus.